• Home

 Sector: Shipping

-Sat at first-instance in this significant shipping case involving cargo descriptions in a bill of lading addressing the implied obligations of shippers and masters, leading to an appeal that clarified the extent of a master's assessment of cargo condition.
+Sat at first-instance in this significant shipping case involving cargo descriptions in a bill of lading addressing the implied obligations of shippers and masters, leading to an appeal that clarified the extent of a master's assessment of cargo condition, a crucial consideration in sports law cases as well.

 Hone v Abbey Forwarding Ltd ** [2021]**